keith-hall/Extensions/README.md

 ```

 ## String Extensions
-Have you ever noticed that most of the time when doing a String.IndexOf, you almost always want to do some text manipulation.
-Maybe you want the text that occurs before the string you are searching for, maybe the text before it, or maybe even the text between another IndexOf.
-This is what StringExtensions helps you achieve with TextBefore, TextAfter and TextBetween.
-Also, it can be useful to know the number of times a substring appears in a string, for this you can use CountOccurrences.
-In addition, you can get all indexes of a substring in a string with AllIndexesOf and you can get all occurrences of text between two strings with AllTextBetween.
-If you need all the indexes of multiple substrings, you can use AllSortedIndexesOf.
+Have you ever noticed that most of the time when doing a `String.IndexOf`, you almost always want to do some text manipulation.
+Maybe you want the text that occurs before the string you are searching for, maybe the text before it, or maybe even the text between another `IndexOf`.
+This is what `StringExtensions` helps you achieve with `TextBefore`, `TextAfter` and `TextBetween`.
+Also, it can be useful to know the number of times a substring appears in a string, for this you can use `CountOccurrences`.
+In addition, you can get all indexes of a substring in a string with `AllIndexesOf` and you can get all occurrences of text between two strings with `AllTextBetween`.
+If you need all the indexes of multiple substrings, you can use `AllSortedIndexesOf`.

 [![MyGet Build Status](https://www.myget.org/BuildSource/Badge/progamer-me?identifier=4653f437-eca9-4422-9a81-662bceb36acc)](https://www.myget.org/)